Request an Appointment

 Isokinetic Devices for the 21st Century Therapist

 Isokinetic devices have had their time in the spotlight of the rehab world.
 Like an actor past his prime, these monstrous machines mostly sit in dark lonely corners collecting dust.
 Some get used regularly but only as a place for sitting and storing odds and ends.
-However, companies such as CSMi (Computer Sports Medicine Inc) among others have revived this once proud and prominent piece of equipment and have applied modern technology and rehab principles to bring about a new golden age of isokinetic rehab.
+However, companies such as CSMi (Computer Sports Medicine Inc) have revived this once proud and prominent piece of equipment and have applied modern technology and rehab principles to bring about a new golden age of isokinetic rehab.

 Historically, isokinetics was introduced in the late 1970s and hit its stride in the 1980s through the 90s.
 Various protocols were created in this time and have been researched extensively creating the body of knowledge we now have.
 Unfortunately, isokinetics lost favor as healthcare laws changed and the industry started the search for more low-cost treatment regimens.